2024 Election Latest: Kamala Harris kicks off campaign for president with a rally in Wisconsin

-Vice President Kamala Harris flew to her first battleground state Wisconsin after locking up enough support from Democratic delegates to earn the party's nomination.
+In her first rally as a presidential candidate, Vice President Kamala Harris Harris framed the race with Donald Trump as a choice between "freedom" and "chaos."
 Democratic leaders Charles Schumer and Hakeem Jeffries endorsed Harris on Tuesday, capping off their party's swift embrace of her 2024 candidacy.

 Meanwhile, Kimberly Cheatle, the director of the Secret Service stepped down from her job following the assassination attempt against former President Donald Trump.